About the VCE

 VCE on a Northern Hemisphere Timetable

-The external assessment results for the NHT academic year are subject to an equating process to make sure they compare with the results of the cohort assessed in the preceding calendar year.
+The external assessment results for the Northern Hemisphere Timetable (NHT) academic year are subject to an equating process to ensure they compare with the results of the Victorian cohort assessed in the preceding calendar year.
 Key dates and other administrative requirements are available to permitted schools on VASS.

-- Units 3 and 4 of a study must be undertaken as a sequence within the same academic timetable
+- Units 3 and 4 of a study must be undertaken as a sequence within the same academic timetable.

-- students cannot be enrolled in the same Unit 3–4 sequence in overlapping academic timetables.
+- Students cannot be enrolled in the same Unit 3–4 sequence in overlapping academic timetables.

-Enrolment in, and completion of, a Unit 3–4 sequence cannot be extended over 18 months using the 2 academic timetables, unless interrupted studies applies (see
+Enrolment in, and completion of, a Unit 3–4 sequence cannot be extended over 18 months using the 2 academic timetables, unless interrupted studies applies (see the

-The same study undertaken in both timetables has equivalent sequences, however only one sequence may be counted towards the award of the VCE and only one study score will count towards the calculation of the ATAR.
+The same study undertaken in both timetables has equivalent sequences.
+However, only one sequence may be counted towards the award of the VCE and only one study score will count towards the calculation of the ATAR.

 - developing June examinations that are compared with the previous November examinations to make sure they are of the same standard and difficulty

-- wherever possible, using the same pool of VCE qualified assessors to mark the June examinations as the previous November examinations
+- wherever possible, using the same pool of VCE-qualified assessors to mark the June examinations as the previous November examinations

-Flexible delivery of VCE Vocational Major studies
+Flexible delivery of VCE VM

 - delivering a single VCE VM unit across more than one semester

-- accepting mid-year entry and delivering:
+- accepting midyear entries and delivering

 - VCE VM Unit 1 in Semester 2, and Unit 2 in Semester 1 the following year